NadiaHajighassem/PerceptionActionExam/README.md

 # PerceptionActionExam
-Eyes, Actions, and Empathy: Exploring the correlation between eye-movement patterns, synchrony of movement, and degrees of empathy in mirror game experiment.
+Actions and Empathy: Exploring the correlation between synchrony of movement and degrees of empathy in mirror game experiment.

 This is the repo for our Perception and action exam🧠